The 7 Step Guitar Riff Workout Part 1

 Once I have completed playing the riff, I continue descending the scale from the last note of the riff until I reach the bottom note of the scale.

-This drill helps give you context to the riff in regard to how it fits in the current position on the fretboard.
+This drill helps give you context to the riff regarding how it fits in the current position on the fretboard.
 It makes it easy for you to create variations as you will be aware of notes around that can be used in the riff.
 This is something we will be doing in part 2 of this article.

 A variation of this drill is to play the riff first and then continue ascending the scale from the last note of the riff like so: